Arurikku/SimpleLagrangeTrajectory/README.md

 # Simple Lagrange Trajectory
-Provides coordinates for a particle moving along a function curve (2D or 3D) using simple Lagrangian Mechanics.\
+Provides coordinates for a particle moving along a function curve (2D, 3D or even N dimension) using simple Lagrangian Mechanics.\
 The principle of Lagrangian Mechanics is least action, which makes it incredibly easy to find a differential equation which accurately describes our system.\
 The coordinates can be used very easily in the [2D Desmos Graphing Calculator](https://www.desmos.com/calculator) and the [3D Desmos Graphing Calculator](https://www.desmos.com/3d).